-Drug distribution into the CNS depends on the physicochemical properties of the compound, including: lipophilicity (logP), molecular weight (MW), and PK parameters such as: protein binding, volume of distribution (V_d) , half-life etc. [6].
+Drug distribution into the CNS depends on the physicochemical properties of the compound, including: lipophilicity (logP), molecular weight (MW), and PK parameters such as: protein binding, volume of distribution (V_d) , half-life etc. [5].

 • Lipophilicity - Compound lipophilicity plays an important role in the absorption, distribution, metabolism, and excretion (ADME) of therapeutic drugs.
-Lipophilicity represents the affinity between a molecule and its lipophilic environment.
-It is commonly measured by its distribution behavior in a biphasic system, either liquid-liquid (e.g., partition coefficient in 1-octanol/water) or solid liquid (retention on reversed-phase high-performance liquid chromatography (RPHPLC) or thin-layer chromatography (TLC) system).
-Lipophilicity refers to the ability of a chemical compound to dissolve in fats, oils, lipids, and non-polar solvents such as hexane or toluene.
 Lipophilicity is often expressed as Log P, logarithm of partition coefficient P between lipophilic organic phase (1-octanol) and polar aqueous phase.
-While high degree of lipid solubility favors crossing the BBB by transmembrane diffusion, it also favors uptake by the peripheral tissues, thus it can lower the amount of the drug presented to the BBB [7].
-In many situations lipophilicity is a good predictor of BBB penetration [8].
+While high degree of lipid solubility favors crossing the BBB by transmembrane diffusion, it also favors uptake by the peripheral tissues, thus it can lower the amount of the drug presented to the BBB [6].
+In many situations lipophilicity is a good predictor of BBB penetration [7].

+• Molecular weight - The optimal molecular mass for

+Manuscript received July 22, 2014; revised Agust 06, 2014.

-• Molecular weight - The diffusion coefficient in liquids is inversely proportional to the hydrodynamic radius of the compound, and the hydrodynamic radius is approximately proportional to the square root of the molecular mass; i.e., the entry of a compound into the CSF depends on the square root of the molecular mass.
-Although the penetration of large hydrophilic compounds into the CSF is low, there is no absolute cutoff.
-Molecules as large as 1gM are present in normal CSF at approximately1/1,000 of their serum concentration.
-The optimal molecular mass for passage into the brain lies in the region of 300 to 400 Da [9][10][11] [12].
-The best approximation of molecular size influence on BBB penetration is that it is inversely related to the square route of a molecular weight [13].
+passage into the brain lies in the region of 300 to 400 Da [8][9][10] [11].
+The best approximation of molecular size influence on BBB penetration is that it is inversely related to the square route of a molecular weight [12].